komodorio/docs/docs/Integrations/CustomEvents.md

 ### Scope
 The scope field allows the user to define the Services to associate the custom event with.

-By default, everything is selected (e.g - when no scope specified), when specifying a cluster/namespace/service name you are narrowing the scope accordingly (within a specific scope field (e.g - cluster, namespaces, serviceNames) there is an OR condition, between the fields its AND).
+By default, when no scope is specified, the event will be correlated to all Services on the account level. when specifying a cluster/namespace/service name you are narrowing the scope accordingly (within a specific scope field (e.g - cluster, namespaces, serviceNames) there is an OR condition, between the fields its AND).

 **Examples: **
 - By specifying no scope - the evnet will be correlated to all Services on the account level